News

 Government Blocks 18 OTT Platforms For Pornographic, Vulgar Content

-A significant portion of the content hosted on these platforms was found to be obscene, vulgar, and portrayed women in a demeaning manner.
+A significant portion of the content hosted on these platforms was found to be obscene, vulgar, and to portray women in a demeaning manner.
 It depicted nudity and sexual acts in various inappropriate contexts, such as relationships between teachers and students, incestuous family relationships, etc. The content included sexual innuendos and, in some instances, prolonged segments of pornographic and sexually explicit scenes devoid of any thematic or societal relevance.

 The statement from MIB said.